seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 The above document is based on various ideas, suggestions, and issues many of which have come up more than once.
-As such it is difficult
+As such it is difficult to make a complete list of discussions, the following lists a subset of more recent ones:

 * Draft on NEP by Stephan Hoyer after a developer meeting (was updated on the next developer meeting) https://hackmd.io/6YmDt_PgSVORRNRxHyPaNQ

-* List of related documents gathered previousl here https://hackmd.io/UVOtgj1wRZSsoNQCjkhq1g (TODO: Reduce to the most important ones):
+* List of related documents gathered previously here https://hackmd.io/UVOtgj1wRZSsoNQCjkhq1g (TODO: Reduce to the most important ones):

   * https://github.com/numpy/numpy/pull/12630

-    * Matti's NEP, discusses the technical side of subclassing  more from the side of ``ArrFunctions``
+    * Matti Picus NEP, discusses the technical side of subclassing  more from the side of ``ArrFunctions``

   * https://hackmd.io/ok21UoAQQmOtSVk6keaJhw and https://hackmd.io/s/ryTFaOPHE